Woodbine, New Jersey: History

 Woodbine was founded in 1891 as a settlement for Eastern European Jews.
 The Baron DeHirsch Fund, organized by philanthropist Maurice de Hirsch, purchased 5300 acre of land in Dennis Township in Cape May County to start a settlement.
 Immigrants from Poland and Russia were invited to settle the new community.
 Within two years, they cleared the forest and built a settlement with thriving farms, with 800 acre of land set aside as town lots.
 The residential center of Woodbine still uses the same grid that was originally laid out in 1891.
 Using modern agricultural practices under the direction of agriculturist and chemist Hirsch Loeb Sabsovich, the first colonists (Woodbine was sometimes called the "Jewish Colony" in the early days) turned Woodbine into a model agricultural community.
+The Woodbine colony and all other South Jersey Jewish farming colonies actively sought out and encouraged non-Jews to settle in the colony as part of their sociological model.
+The model was described by Rabbi Moshe Davis as "the continuing quest of the Jewish people to find a more perfect union with lands and peoples of expanding freedom."

 Woodbine was incorporated as a borough by an act of the New Jersey Legislature on March 3, 1903, from portions of Dennis Township.
 Because most of the original settlers were Jewish, Woodbine became known as "the first self-governing Jewish community since the fall of Jerusalem."

 The community started the Baron DeHirsch Agricultural College in 1894.
 Until it was closed during World War I (1917), the college was a model of progressive education.
 The college and its graduates won many state, national, and international awards.
 World War I, however, signaled a change in the community from an agricultural economy to one with a light manufacturing economy.
 The Baron DeHirsch Agricultural College became what is today the Woodbine Developmental Center, a state-run facility for training the mentally handicapped.
 The Developmental Center is Cape May County's largest employer.

 During World War II, the United States Army built an airfield in Woodbine to be used as a training base and as a base for anti-submarine patrols.
 German U-boats were very active off the East Coast of America, especially off the Jersey coast.
 Today, Woodbine Municipal Airport is the center of Woodbine's redevelopment efforts.

+In 1946 and 1947, the airfield was used for secret night flights of arms and munitions to support the creation of a Jewish State, Israel.

+By the 1980s, several of the colony's original buildings had been demolished, including the synagogue situated on the grounds of Woodbine Hospital.
+The Woodbine Brotherhood Synagogue had also been firebombed and desecrated.